robmcmullen/omnivore/design_docs/libdebugger.rst

 The frame number is a 24 bit unsigned integer where XHi will be zero until the frame number becomes larger than 65535.
-Frame numbers start at 1, with zero indicating the power-off state of the machine.
+Frame numbers start at 1, with zero indicating the state of the machine immediately after power-on but before executing any instructions.

 29: Frame End
 ---------------------------------